washingdone/jailbreak/README.md

 ```

 ### Pre-Built Days
 This is how pre-built days are added.
-LR files have to put put in the lastrequests folder.
+Day files have to put put in the days folder.
 ```lua

 	-- Initialize a new Day class